-State Frequency Meaning Off N/A The AP is NOT receiving power.
-Or the AP is in Do Not Disturb mode, which can be disabled by software.
-Blinking green 3Hz Initialization is in progress.
-But continuously blinking green indicates abnormal operation.
-Blinking red 3Hz Initialization is complete, but the Ethernet port is not connected.
-Blinking blue 3Hz Initialization is complete, and the AP is establishing a CAPWAP connection with an AC.
+State Frequency Meaning 04 N/A The AP is NOT receiving power.
+Or the AP is in Do Not Disturb mode, which Off IN/A can be disabled by software.
+Blinking green 3Hz uBoot program initialization in progress Solid green N/A Main program initialization in progress Blinking red 3Hz Initialization is complete, but no Ethernet activity.
+Calidarana Initialization is complete, and the AP is establishing a CAPWAP connection Solid orange N/A with an AC.
 Blinking orange 3Hz Firmware upgrade in progress.
 Do not power off.
-Solid blue N/A Normal operation, the wired port is connected, normal CAPWAP connection, but no wireless clients are associated with the AP.
-Slowly blinking 1 blinking every 3 Normal operation, the wired port is connected, normal CAPWAP connection, at blue seconds least one wireless client is associated with the AP.
-Solid red N/A Warnings
+Solid blue N/A Normal operation, but no wireless clients are associated with the AP.
+Blinking blue 3Hz Normal operation, at least one wireless client is associated with the AP.
+Pressed for less Destart the device Depot button than 2s Restart the device.
+Reset button Pressed for more Destars default actings than 3s Restore default settings.